JoaoTMDias/a11y-page-checker/README.md

 # a11y-page-checker

-A tool to crawl sitemaps and perform accessibility testing
+A tool perform accessibility testing and reports